TheLastMillennial/LiveBaseConverterCE/README.md

 https://www.cemetech.net/forum/viewtopic.php?p=312033

 ### Thanks:
-Thank you to mr womp womp for fixing bugs and significantly reducing the file sizes!
+Thank you to mr womp womp for fixing bugs, optimizing, and significantly reducing the file sizes!